jotorren/microservices-transactions-tcc/README.md

 public void confirm(@PathParam("txid") String txid)
 ```

-[15] Uses the  `CompositeTransactionManager` instance provided by the Spring container to get all the Commands "enlisted" in that  partial transaction
+[15] Uses the  `CompositeTransactionManager` instance provided by Spring container to get all the Commands "enlisted" in that  (partial) transaction

 [16] Asks the Spring container to return a **NEW** instance of a `DAO` with an *unsynchronized* `EntityManager` injected into it.

-[17] Invokes the `apply()` method on the `DAO` to translate the list of Commands to persistence operations.
-Because of we're applying already persisted commands, we must "disable" the JPA global entity listener.
+[17] Invokes the `apply()` method on the `DAO` to translate Commands to persistence operations.
+Because of we're applying already persisted commands, we must disable the JPA global entity listener.
 This can be easily done by ensuring no `ThreadLocal` variable with the partial id has been defined.

 [18] Forces the `EntityManager` to join a `LOCAL/JTA` transaction and, thus, all persistence operations are applied to the underlying repository.

 [19] When a Domain Service fails to process the confirm call, a 404 response is returned.
-Once the TCC Service receives it, the confirmation process is stopped and a 409 response is sent back to the Coordinator who in turn propagates that value to the Composite Service.
+When the TCC Service receives it, the confirmation process is stopped and a 409 response is sent back to the Coordinator which in turn propagates that value to the Composite Service.

-[20] If all confirm calls succeed (all return 204) the TCC Service also responds with a 204 to the Coordinator who in turn propagates that value to the Composite Service.
+[20] If all confirm calls succeed (all return 204) the TCC Service also responds with a 204 to the Coordinator which in turn propagates that value to the Composite Service.